Chart Color Schemes

 Adelaide lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Adelaide's population was around 22,528 as of November 2025.
-This showed an increase of 4,326 people since the 2021 Census, which reported a population of 18,202.
-The change was inferred from the estimated resident population of 21,767 in June 2024 and an additional 459 validated new addresses since the Census date.
-This resulted in a density ratio of 2,149 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Adelaide's growth of 23.8% since the 2021 census exceeded the state's (7.1%) and metropolitan area's growth, making it a growth leader in the region.
+Adelaide's population was approximately 23,914 as of February 2026, according to AreaSearch's analysis.
+This figure represents a growth of 5,712 people, an increase of 31.4% since the 2021 Census which recorded a population of 18,202.
+The change is inferred from the estimated resident population of 21,767 in June 2024 and an additional 513 validated new addresses since the Census date.
+This results in a population density ratio of 2,281 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Adelaide's growth rate exceeded that of both South Australia (9.0%) and Greater Adelaide since the 2021 census.
 Overseas migration contributed approximately 98.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections were used, based on 2021 data and adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on demographic trends, an above median population growth is projected for statistical areas across the nation.
-The area is expected to expand by 3,202 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 10.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation from LGA to SA2 levels.
+Future demographic trends suggest a population increase just below the national median, with an expected expansion of 3,202 persons to reach approximately 27,116 by 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 4.4% over the seventeen-year period.

 Frequently Asked Questions - Population